bluentity/daobi/README.md

 2. These tokens are naively traded for the native chain token (MATIC on Polygon) with the proceeds of the trade going to the DAObi DAO vault
 3. 5% of this value of new Daobi tokens are also created and sent to the DAObi DAO vault.

 Additionally, the chancellor can claim a salary in newly minted Daobi tokens every 24 hours (86400 seconds).
 Reassigning the MINTER_ROLE does not alter the salary claim timer in any way.
-The amount and interval of the salary is adjustable. [needs implementation]
+The amount and interval of the salary is adjustable.

 DaobiChancellorSeal is a modified ERC-721.
 It is non-transferable except by a specified DAOBI_CONTRACT address, which...should be the address of the Daobi token contract.
 When a wallet makes a successful claim for the Chancellorship, the DAObi contract transfers the NFT Seal.